Entanglement in C$^*$-algebras: tensor products of state spaces: Introduction

-The purpose of this paper is to analyze the Namioka--Phelps tensor products of the state spaces of two \Cs s, and to relate these to entanglement phenomena for (infinite dimensional) \Cs s.
-More specifically, given two unital \Cs s $\cA$ and $\cB$, we relate the Namioka--Phelps tensor products of the state spaces $S(\cA)$ and $S(\cB)$ to the state space of the tensor products of $\cA$ and $\cB$ (both the spatial and the maximal).
-The two Namioka--Phelps tensor products are completely understood in the case where the two \Cs s are matrix algebras, cf.\ Remark~\ref{rem:entangled-matrices}.
-In general, $S(\cA) \otimes_* S(\cB)$ is precisely the set of separable (= un-entangled) states on the spatial tensor product $\cA \otimes \cB$, thus establishing a connection between the Namioka--Phelps tensor products and quantum information theory.
-The maximal tensor product, $S(\cA) \otimes^* S(\cB)$, is more elusive, but can be expressed in terms of unital positive maps, cf.\ Proposition~\ref{prop:max-tensor-matrix} and Remark~\ref{rem:max-positive}.
-We use this description to show that the maximal norm of the linear functionals in $S(M_n(\C)) \otimes^* S(M_m(\C))$ is precisely $\min\{n,m\}$, cf.\ Theorem~\ref{prop:kappa(n,m)}.
+The overall purpose of this paper is to analyze the Namioka--Phelps tensor products of the state spaces of two \Cs s, and to relate these to entanglement phenomena in (infinite dimensional) \Cs s.
+More specifically, given two unital \Cs s $\cA$ and $\cB$, we describe the Namioka--Phelps tensor products of the state spaces $S(\cA)$ and $S(\cB)$ as sets of functionals on the tensor products of $\cA$ and $\cB$ (algebraic, spatial and the maximal).
+The minimal tensor product $S(\cA) \otimes_* S(\cB)$ is precisely the set of separable (= un-entangled) states on the spatial (minimal) tensor product $\cA \otimes \cB$, thus connecting the Namioka--Phelps tensor products to entanglement in quantum information theory.
+The maximal tensor product, $S(\cA) \otimes^* S(\cB)$, is more elusive, but can be understood in terms of unital positive maps, cf.\ Proposition~\ref{prop:max-tensor-matrix} and Remark~\ref{rem:max-positive}.
+Both tensor products of state spaces are well understood in the finite dimensional case, cf.\ Remark~\ref{rem:entangled-matrices} and Theorem~\ref{prop:kappa(n,m)}.

-In Theorem~\ref{thm:twoabelian}, we show that the three sets $S(\cA) \otimes_* S(\cB)$, $S(\cA \otimes \cB)$ and $S(\cA) \otimes^* S(\cB)$ are equal if and only if one of $\cA$ and $\cB$ is commutative, and that none of these sets are equal otherwise.
-We use this result to confirm Barker's conjecture for convex compact sets arising as the state space of a \Cs.
-As a biproduct of this analysis we reprove, and put into the context of tensor products of convex compact sets and entanglement, the well-known fact that the state space of a \Cs{} is a Choquet simplex if and only if the \Cs{} is commutative, in which case it is even a Bauer simplex.

-Our analysis makes use of classical entanglement phenomena in matrix algebras.
-We extend this to general non-commutative \Cs s in two steps.
-First, a version of Glimm's lemma (Lemma~\ref{lm:Glimm}) implies that one can map the cone over matrix algebras into any non-commutative \Cs.
-Second, we show that entanglement (under some mild conditions) cannot ``un-entangle'' by passing to larger \Cs s.
+A positive element in the (spatial or maximal) tensor product $\cA \otimes \cB$ is entangled if it is not separable, i.e., belongs to the closed cone $\cA^+ \otimes \cB^+$ generated by elementary positive elements.
+In the finite dimensional case, entanglement of positive elements (of trace 1) and entanglement of states is the same (via density matrices), but this is no longer the case for (infinite dimensional) \Cs s.
+We consider both kinds of entanglement, and establish permanence properties of entanglement with respect to subalgebras and quotients.